juliano/springmvc-scaffold/README.markdown

 The supported attributes type are: **boolean, double, float, short, integer, long, string, text, date** and **references**.

 # Packages
 The root default folder is **app**.
-To change that you have the fallow command
+To change that you have the following command

     springmvc new myapp -p=br.com.simpledev